 Low population densities in the county and the distances between activity centers complicate the delivery of public transportation in rural areas.
 There are activity generators including workplace, shopping or medical destinations, which produce concentrations of transit need, where at least one end of a trip is concentrated enough that public transit may be feasible.
 The challenge is to establish stable funding, design efficient routes and schedule service such that the trip is attractive to the workers.

 Pelivan Transit provides demand-response transit service for people of all ages.
-Unfortunately Pelivan does not provide transit services in Washington County at the current time.
+Pelivan currently provides transit services in Mayes County.

 HIGHWAYS